Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Sir Adrian did not regard his reputation

-them is to me by far the most interesting
+is to me by far the most interesting thing about it.

 I agree.

-couldn't complain about your throat, could you?
-No.
+Yeah, you really couldn't complain about your throat, could you?

 That's cool.